 Frequently Asked Questions

-Yes, you can use a gluten-free all purpose flour.
+Yes, you can use a gluten-free all purpose flour like the one from King Arthur Baking or Bob’s Red Mill.

 How to Store

-Once cooled, store the breakfast cake in an airtight container for up to 3 days at room temperature.
+Once cooled, store the cake in an airtight container for up to 3 days at room temperature.
 Store in the fridge in an airtight container for up to 5 days.
-Warm slightly to serve from the fridge (the squares firm up a bit when they’re cold so warming slightly returns them to their softer texture).
+Warm slightly to serve from the fridge (the cake firms up a bit when it’s cold so warming slightly returns it to a softer texture).

 You can also freeze the cut cake in a freezer bag with as much air removed as possible for up to 3 months.
 Thaw at room temperature or in 15 second increments in the microwave.